gavrilovmilos/inventory-manager/README.md

 Demo data contain 2 recipes and 5 ingredients.
 More ingredients can be added via command line application.
-However, current version of the application does not have support for adding new recipes.
+However, current version of the application does not have support for adding new recipes or updating existing ones.